-۵) a) 1 0 0 [1] ii.
-Give three examples of iterative control structures.
-For each control structure given as an example, explain its semantics.
-[11] b) Explain the difference between the break and continue statements.
-[4] c) Explain the concept of recursive functions .
-Give an example of where this concept can be used.
-[3] d) [4] [2] Question 2 Answer each of the following.
+a) Explain the differences and relationships between a Psuedocode , an Algor and a Program . ithm [6] b) Explain the difference between the break and continue statements.
+[4] c) Give three examples of iterative control structures.
+For each control struct given as an example, explain its semantics. ure [10] d) Compare and contrast the concepts of recursion and iteration .
+[5] Ques tion 2 Answer each of the following.
 Assume that single-precision floating point numbers are stored in 4 bytes, and that the starting address of the array is at location 1002500 in memory.
 Each part of this question should use the results of previous parts where appropriate. a.
-Define an array of type float called numbers with 10 elements, and initialize the elements to the values 0.0, 1.1, 2.2, 3.3, 4.4, 5.5, 6.6, 7.7, 8.8, 9.9.
-Assume the symbolic constant SIZE has been defined as 10. b.
-Define a pointer, nPtr, that points to an object of type float.
+Define an array of type float called numbers with 10 elements, and initiali the elements to the values 0.0, 1.1, 2.2, 3.3, 4.4, 5.5, 6.6, 7.7, 8.8, 9.9.
+Ass the symbolic constant SIZE has been defined as 10. b.
+Define a pointer, nPtr , that points to an object of type float.
 [1] c.
 Print the elements of array numbers.
 Print each number with 1 position of precision to the right of the decimal point.
 [4] d.
-Give two separate statements that assign the starting address of array $numb$ to the pointer variable $nPtr$ . ers [3] e.
+Give two separate statements that assign the starting address of array $num$ to the pointer variable $nPtr$ . bers [3] e.
 Print the elements of array numbers using pointer/offset notation with the pointer nPtr.
 [5] f.
-Assuming that $nPtr$ points to the beginning of array numbers, what address referenced by $nPtr + 8$ ?
-What value is stored at that location? is [3] g.
+Assuming that nPtr points to the beginning of array numbers, what addres referenced by $nPtr + 8$ ?
+What value is stored at that location? s is [3]

+g.
 Assumming that nPtr points to numbers[5], what address is referenced by nPtr-=4.
 What is the value stored at that location.
 [7]

-Using only recursive functions (NO repetition statements), write a program that displays the following checkerboard pattern: [25]
+Using only recursive functions (NO repetition statements), write a program that displays the following checkerboard pattern.
 Your program must use only three output statements, one (or more) of each of the following forms: